 A Bitcoin wallet is the first thing you need.
 Wallets come in many forms – from an app on your phone, a USB stick like device, or even a QR code printed on a piece of paper!
 Examples are the Exodus wallet which you can download for free, or Ledger which is a physical device.
 A wallet gives you a Bitcoin address, and the keys to it, allowing you to receive, hold, and send Bitcoin.

 The next thing you need is to sign up to a cryptocurrency exchange.
-There are thousands around the world, and an example of a NZ based exchange is Easy Crypto.
-They allow you to change your NZ dollars for Bitcoins (and Bitcoins back to dollars), with a minimum investment of $50.
+There are thousands around the world, and an example of a New Zealand based exchange is Easy Crypto.
+They allow you to change your NZ dollars for Bitcoins (and Bitcoins back to dollars).

 Lastly, you are responsible for keeping your Bitcoin safe.
 When you buy Bitcoin from an exchange, make sure your Bitcoins are sent to your own wallet that you have the keys to (as exchanges are often the targets of hackers).
 You must also back up your wallet (typically 12 word passphrase), in case you lose your wallet or the device that your wallet is sitting on.